buonzz/youthere/README.md

 Installation
 ------------

-The easiest way to install this is to clone the repo in your local disk.
+The easiest way to install this is to use composer
-Then copy the src/Youthere.php file in your application/libraries Folder.

-You can then load it like any other library

     composer require buonzz/youthere:dev-master